-If the student still disagrees with the tuition classification, the student may file a final written appeal with the College Registrar.
+If the student still disagrees with the tuition classification, the student may file a final written appeal with the Vice President of Academic and Student Services.
 This written appeal must be made within five calendar days of the student's notification of the first appeal.
-The College Registrar will notify the student in writing of the final administrative decision within 30 calendar days of receipt of the appeal.
+The Vice President of Academic and Student Services will notify the student in writing of the final administrative decision within 30 calendar days of receipt of the appeal.

-A student who is not satisfied with the outcome of the review by the College Registrar may appeal to the appropriate circuit court.
-The student must file a petition for review with the court within 30 calendar days of receipt of the decision by the College Registrar.
+A student who is not satisfied with the outcome of the review by the Vice President of Academic and Student Services may appeal to the appropriate circuit court.
+The student must file a petition for review with the court within 30 calendar days of receipt of the decision by the Vice President of Academic and Student Services.